-Tesco reported to regulator over Clubcard prices
+Tesco accused of unclear Clubcard pricing by Which?

 Which? says the supermarket does not explain the unit price of deals clearly enough to shoppers, making it hard for them to determine the cheapest product.

+In response, Tesco said it complied with all current rules and said Which?'s claims were "ill-founded".

-Heinz tomato ketchup was one of the items that Which? found Tesco to be misleading on price.
+Heinz tomato ketchup was one of the items that Which? highlighted.

 The consumer group found a 700g bottle in Tesco for which the label showed the standard price to be £3.90, or 55.7p per 100g.